Directed Sperm Donor

 Donors must obtain an OHSU Andrology Lab Donor Physical Examination form to give to the physician for him/her to complete.
 Any physician may conduct the exam.
-Two physicians at OHSU Urology, Dr. Eugene Fuchs and Dr. Jason Hedges, are specialists in male fertility and advisors to the Andrology Lab donor program.
+Two providers at OHSU Urology, Jason Hedges, M.D., and Matthew Keeslar, P.A.-C., are specialists in male fertility and advisors to the Andrology Lab donor program.
 They are available to perform FDA-required physical examinations.

-Prior to the physical exam, the OHSU Andrology Lab will conduct a 10-15 minute risk factor interview, either in person or over the phone.
+Prior to the physical exam, the OHSU Andrology Lab will conduct a 10-15 minute risk factor interview.

 Prior to testing, screening, and sample collection, every directed sperm donor and his recipient if under the care of a UFC physician must have an appointment with a qualified psychosocial counselor with experience in fertility.
 They can meet together with the counselor or individually.

 Cryopreservation of semenSamples may be frozen at the OHSU Andrology Lab.
-If the donor desires to use a different FDA compliant laboratory for cryopreservation, then that laboratory must agree conduct all screening, testing, and FDA donor eligibility determination.
-For a discussion of the number of samples to freeze please consult the managing physician and also visit the OHSU Fertiltiy Lab for more information.
+If the donor desires to use a different FDA compliant laboratory for cryopreservation, then that laboratory must agree to conduct all screening, testing, and FDA donor eligibility determination.
+For a discussion of the number of samples to freeze please consult the managing physician and also visit the OHSU Fertility Lab for more information.

 |First sample freeze (includes one year storage)||400.00*|